perriera/for_interfaces/cpp/README.md

 **Note**: Cross-platform GUI compliance like Android and iPhone support?
  - first we build [Unix shell](https://en.wikipedia.org/wiki/Unix_shell) compliant applications (with just [C++11/17 & the STL](https://en.wikipedia.org/wiki/Standard_Template_Library))
  - then *attach* operating system specific GUI platforms to our shared libraries
- - popular methods such as simple [JSON](https://en.wikipedia.org/wiki/JSON) strings make this possible
+ - popular methods of sharing data such as simple [JSON](https://en.wikipedia.org/wiki/JSON) strings make this possible
  - this is preferred method of developing software for real world applications

 ### Prerequisites